Trans-Saharan trade: Decline of trade and collapse of West African kingdoms

-Traditional caravan routes are largely void of camels, but the shorter Azalai routes from Agadez to Bilma and Timbuktu to Taoudenni are still regularly—if lightly—used.
-Some members of the Tuareg still use the traditional trade routes, often traveling 1500 mi and six months out of every year by camel across the Sahara trading in salt carried from the desert interior to communities on the desert edges.
+Traditional caravan routes are largely devoid of camels, but the shorter Azalai routes from Agadez to Bilma and Timbuktu to Taoudenni are still regularly—if lightly—used.
+Some members of the Tuareg still use the traditional trade routes, often traveling 1500 mi and six months out of every year by camel across the Sahara, trading in salt carried from the desert interior to communities on the desert edges.